morganbale/morganbale.github.io/_pages/cv.md

 Presentations
 ======
 * A Bayesian Dynamic Linear Model for Brand Equity-Marketing Science Conference, June 2022 and June 2023
-* A Bayesian Dynamic Linear Model for Brand Equity-Ivited Talk at Brigham Young University, March 2023
+* A Bayesian Dynamic Linear Model for Brand Equity-Invited Talk at Brigham Young University, March 2023

 Honors and Awards
 ======